vinfalardeau/vinfalardeau.github.io/malawi/RP-Malcomb-Report.md

 ### Analytical Specification

 The original study was conducted using ArcGIS and STATA, but does not state which versions of these software were used.
-The replication study will use R.
+This replication study will use R version 4.0.3 and RStudio version 1.3.1093.
+Other team members may be working with different versions of R and RStudio.

 ## Materials and Procedure